Part-time job: Japan

-In Japan, part-time jobs are referred to as "Arubaito" (アルバイト)—loanword from German Arbeit—or simply "Part" (パート).
-Despite both Arubaito and Part having the same definition by law, Arubaito mostly refers to students, while the latter refers to stay-at-home parent or freeter.
-Part-time workers in Japan are also entitled to the rights of workers, such as paid annual leave, and are eligible for the same employee benefits that the company offers to full-time employees.
+In Japan, part-time jobs are referred to as "Arubaito" (アルバイト)—loanword from German Arbeit—or simply "Pāto" (パート).
+Despite both Arubaito and Pāto having the same definition by law, Arubaito mostly refers to students, while the latter refers to stay-at-home parent or freeter.
+Part-time workers in Japan are also entitled to the rights of workers such as paid annual leave, and are eligible for the same employee benefits that the company offers to full-time employees.
 It is popular among foreign students (especially for those who came from developing country) because it provides financial stability and language proficiency are often not required.

 United States

 According to the Bureau of Labor Statistics, working part-time is defined as working between 1 and 34 hours per week.
-In 2018, between 25 and 28 million Americans worked part-time.
+In August 2026, 4.39 million people worked part time for economic reasons on a seasonally adjusted basis, while 22.75 million worked part time for noneconomic reasons.
+The Bureau of Labor Statistics defines the first group as people who worked 1 to 34 hours during the survey reference week because of conditions such as slack work, inability to find full-time work, or seasonal declines in demand.
 Typically, part-time employees in the United States are not entitled to employee benefits, such as health insurance.
 The Institute for Women's Policy Research reports that females are nine times likelier than males to work in a part-time capacity over a full-time capacity as a result of caregiving demands of their family members.

 Increasing use of part-time workers in the United States is associated with employee scheduling software often resulting in expansion of the part-time workforce, reduction of the full-time workforce and scheduling which is unpredictable and inconvenient.